-Computers and the internet are an integral part of life in the 21st Century as an essential resource to support learning and teaching.
-Therefore, at Hillbrook we need to prepare children to use these technologies with the skills to access life-long learning and employment.
+Computers and the internet are an integral part of life in the 21st century.
+They are an essential resource to support learning and teaching.
+At Hillbrook, we prepare children to use these technologies and gain the skills to access life-long learning and employment.

-E-safety involves pupils, staff, governors and parents making best use of technology, information, training and this policy to create and maintain a safe online and ICT environment.
+E-safety is essential to create and maintain a safe online and ICT environment.

 Our E-safety scheme of work is broken down into the following areas: